adamingemansson/Adams-Very-Cool-Viewer-AVCV/README.md

 ## Example Screenshots

-**Maxprojection mode in comparison mode**
+**Max Projection Mode in Comparison Mode**
 ![Maxprojection AP2](images/maxproj_ap2.png)
-*Shows the viewer in max‑projection mode, comparing two datasets across all z‑slices.
+*Shows the viewer in Max Projection Mode, comparing two datasets across all z‑slices.
 Useful for quickly spotting co‑localization or differences over time.*

-**Maxprojection mode in click mode with detections**
+**Max Projection Mode in Click Mode with Detections**
 ![Maxprojection Click with Detections AP2](images/maxproj_click_det_ap2.png)
-*Demonstrates max‑projection combined with click‑to‑center functionality in detection mode.
+*Demonstrates Max Projection combined with click‑to‑center functionality in detection mode.
 Detection points are overlaid, and clicking recenters the view on the selected object.*

-**Without maxprojection — selected z‑slice**
+**Without Max Projection - selected z‑slice**
 ![Z Slice AP2](images/z_slice_ap2.png)
 *Displays a single selected z‑plane instead of a projection.
 Helpful for examining structures at a specific focal depth.*